British Long Distance Championships 2026 Carreg Goch – 28 February 2026

 Late Starts

-It is the competitor’s responsibility to arrive at the pre-start area in time for their start.
-If you arrive late for Call-up and we can catch you up with your allocated start time (within the –4 minutes pre-start window) you will be escorted by an official into the appropriate pre-start box and continue as normal.
+It is the competitor’s responsibility to arrive at the Pre-Start area in time for their start.
+If you arrive late for Call-up and we can catch you up with your allocated start time (within the –4 minutes Pre-Start window) you will be escorted by an official into the appropriate Pre-Start box and continue as normal.

-If we cannot catch you up (your start time has passed > -4 minutes), you must report to the late start lane.
-An official will identify the next available gap between competitors on your course at a 30 second interval:
+If we cannot catch you up (i.e. your start time has passed > -4 minutes), you must report to the late start lane.
+An official will identify the next available gap between competitors on your course at a 30 second interval (non-Elites) and a 90 second interval for Elite courses 1, 2, 3, and 6.
+You will remain in the late start lane and an official will bring your control descriptions and map to you.
+You will manually punch the start unit and follow the taped funnel to the start flag.

 Late starters will be timed from their original start time unless they believe they are late through the fault of the organiser.
-If you are late to the start and missed your start time and you our lateness is the fault of the organiser then please make your case after your run at enquiries.
+If you are late to the start and missed your start time and you believe your lateness is the fault of the organiser then please make your case after your run at enquiries.

 If you have made your case and it is upheld the start time from the SI start unit will be used as your new start time.
 If your case is not upheld or no case is submitted your original start time will used to calculate your course completion time.